Your skin tells the world your age, environment and emotional wellbeing and many things attribute to how well or

 "SURFACTANTS" are wetting agents, capable of holding dirt and oil to be rinsed away by water - these are the foaming agents.

 Natural surfactants are a much better choice for shampoos and cleansers as they gently cleanse without stripping your natural protective oils.
 Most natural surfactants are palm or coconut oil derived.
-However some, like sodium lauryl sulphate and its cousins (sodium laureth sulphate, amonium lauryl sulphate, amonium laureth sulphate), are suspected to be harmful so we don't use the sulphate family in any of our products and only chose
+However some, like sodium lauryl sulphate and its cousins (sodium laureth sulphate, amonium lauryl sulphate, amonium laureth sulphate), are harsh so we don't use the sulphate family in any of our cleansers, choosing

 natural surfactants known to be gentle and low allergenic.